 Once you have a better understanding of these data that will help determine what improvements to the web page(s) are required.

-CRO BASICS – User Engagement
+CONVERSION RATE BASICS – User Engagement

 Any web page with a low Engagement Rate (a Google Analytics 4 metric that is similar to the inverse of Bounce Rate) of 20% or less has something fundamentally wrong.
 It either doesn’t offer the information the visitor was expecting, it doesn’t clearly show the value proposition, it’s too slow or has a poor design leading to a poor user experience.